viktorbesin/newground/docs/sphinx/source/prototype_description.rst

 -----------------------------------------

 Generally speaking, the prototype has three main parts, where each part corresponds roughly to a **transformer** from the **clingo** AST_ library.
-Such a **transformer** traverses the AST and enables us to edit the program, and retrieve necessary information, needed for grounding the program with Hybrid-Gounding.
+Such a **transformer** traverses the AST and enables us to edit the program, and retrieve necessary information, needed for grounding the program with Newground.
 So the three main parts are:

 1. Domain Inference
     - Consists of two transformers.
-    - First transformer (:ref:`hybrid-grounding-term-transformer-reference`): Gets the domain of all facts, and additionally creates datastructures needed for analyzing the SCCs for non-tight ASP.
+    - First transformer (:ref:`newground-term-transformer-reference`): Gets the domain of all facts, and additionally creates datastructures needed for analyzing the SCCs for non-tight ASP.
     - Second transformer (:ref:`domain-transformer-reference`): Given a domain, a single call computes the next step of the domain (i.e., passing domain to head for each rule).
 Is called until a fixed point is reached.
 2. Aggregate Rewriting
     - Rewrites aggregates according to the methods specified in the relevant literature.
-    - Consists of one transformer (:ref:`hybrid-grounding-aggregate-transformer-reference`)
+    - Consists of one transformer (:ref:`newground-aggregate-transformer-reference`)
 3. Applying the Reduction
     - Grounds a given program wrt to the domain and/or aggregate rewritings.
-    - Consists of one transformer (:ref:`hybrid-grounding-main-transformer`)
+    - Consists of one transformer (:ref:`newground-main-transformer`)

 Transformer 101
 ^^^^^^^^^^^^^^^^^